How to declare the Health & Societies (HSOC) major

 Do courses double-count within the major?

 No. For example, if you take HSOC 0490 as the prerequisite course, you may not use it to fulfill any other requirement within the major.
-If you take a 4000-level course for your capstone requirement, it cannot count for a department course or in your concentration.
+If you take a 4000-level course for your capstone requirement, it cannot count for a department elective or in your concentration.

 Can I double-concentrate within the HSOC Major?